webduinoio/micropython-espnow/docs/library/espnow.rst

 **Power Saving Mode:** The power saving mode causes the device to turn off the radio periodically (search the internet for "DTIM Interval" for further details), making it unreliable in receiving ESPNow messages.
-There are several options to improve reliability of receiving ESPNow packets when also connected to a wifi network:
+This can be resolved by either of:

-1. Disable the power-saving mode on the STA_IF interface:
+1. Disabling the power-saving mode on the STA_IF interface (ESP32 only);

-   - Use ``w0.config(ps_mode=WIFI_PS_NONE)``
+   - Use ``sta.config(ps_mode=WIFI_PS_NONE)``
-   - This requires the ESPNow patches on ESP32 (not supported in micropython as of v1.19).

 2. Turning on the AP_IF interface will also disable the power saving mode.
-So long as the AP_IF interface is also active, receiving messages through the STA_IF interface will work reliably.
    However, the device will then be advertising an active wifi access point.

-   - Since the AP_IF interface is active you **may** also choose to send and receive your messages via the AP_IF interface, but this is not necessary.
+   - You **may** also choose to send your messages via the AP_IF interface, but this is not necessary.
+   - ESP8266 peers must send messages to this AP_IF interface (see below).

-3. Configure ESPNow clients to retry sending messages.
+3. Configuring ESPNow clients to retry sending messages.

+**Receiving messages from an ESP8266 device:** Strangely, an ESP32 device connected to a wifi network using method 1 or 2 above, will receive ESP-Now messages sent to the STA_IF MAC address from another ESP32 device, but will **reject** messages from an ESP8266 device!!!.
+To receive messages from an ESP8266 device, the AP_IF interface must be set to ``active(True)`` **and** messages must be sent to the AP_IF MAC address.

 **Managing wifi channels:** Any other espnow devices wishing to communicate with a device which is also connected to a Wifi Access Point MUST use the same